-Hello and welcome to my T-SQL Tuesday contribution for this month.
+Hello and welcome to my T-SQL Tuesday #111 contribution.
 It’s based on the question why I do what I do.
-If you want to know more about this month’s topic you can click on the T-SQL logo.
+If you want to know more about this month’s topic you can click on the T-SQL Tuesday logo.

 There are a fair few reasons why I do certain things.
 Passion, to help others, and to give back to the community.